A mixt of solid wood, steel and ceramic.

 A mix of powder coated steel in matt black, solid oak treated with natural linseed oil and Georges Pelletier‘s famous ceramics.

 It is possible to adapt this furniture to the dimensions you want.

-The piece is delivered with the certificate of authenticity of ceramics by Georges Pelletier.
+The piece is delivered with its certificate of authenticity.s by Georges Pelletier.

 The design imagined by Antoine Jourdan, was awarded the Design of the year award 2019.

 Georges Pelletier began his ceramist training at the age of fourteen at the Pioulier School in Vence, founded by Célestin Freinet.
 This school teaches a free and modern art for its time.
 This training allowed him from a very young age to build a unique artistic identity.

 He arrived in Paris in 1953 at the age of 15.
 Very happy to discover many art exhibitions, he learns a lot by visiting museums and various galleries.
 From 1954 to 1956 he trained in drawing at the Charpentier Academy and prepared the competition of the School of Crafts.
 Very curious, he listens attentively to the artistic advice of his older friends.

 Occasionally, he goes to the studio of the artist Fernand Léger, where he presents his work to the studio director and trains himself in drawing.